Revolutionary-Games/Thrive/doc/style_guide.md

 - When adding window dialogs to the game, consider using the `CustomDialog` type rather than the built-in `WindowDialog` to ensure consistency across the GUIs.
-This is because the custom implementation offers a much more customized style and additional functionality.
+This is because the custom implementation offer a much more customized styling and additional functionality.

 - Question popups should have a short title ending in a question mark (`?`).
 The content of the popup should give more details and also